VAndrJ/VANavigator/README.md

 ```

-- Replace navigation stack with new controller.
+- Replace the navigation stack with a new controller.

 Code example:
 ```